-NOTICE OF ANNUAL MEETING FOR 2023 ANNUAL MEETING OF STOCKHOLDERS participate, you will need the 16-digit control number provided on your proxy card or voting instruction form.
+The Annual Meeting will be held via live webcast at www.virtualshareholdermeeting. com/FLYW2024.
+To participate, you will need the 16-digit control number provided on your proxy card or voting instruction form.

-Time and Date: Tuesday, June 6, 2023 at 11:00 a.m.
-EDT.

-The Annual Meeting will be held via live webcast at www.virtualshareholdermeeting.com/FLYW2023.
-To Place:
+Record Date:

+You are entitled to vote if you were a stockholder of record as of the close of business on April 8, 2024.

+ITEMS OF BUSINESS
-Proposal 1: To elect the two directors named in the proxy statement accompanying this notice to serve as Class II Items of Business:

-directors until the annual meeting held in 2026 and until their successors are duly elected and qualified.

-Proposal 2: To ratify the appointment of PricewaterhouseCoopers LLP as Flywire Corporation's independent registered public accounting firm for the year ending December 31, 2023.

-Proposal 3: To approve, on a non-binding, advisory basis, the compensation of Flywire Corporation's named executive officers as described in this proxy statement.
+- To elect the two directors named in the proxy statement accompanying this notice to serve as Class III directors until the annual meeting held in 2027 and until their successors are duly elected and qualified. - To ratify the appointment of PricewaterhouseCoopers LLP as Flywire Corporation's independent registered public accounting firm for the year ending December 31, 2024. - To approve, on a non-binding, advisory basis, the compensation of Flywire Corporation's named executive officers as described in this proxy statement.

-Proposal 4: Select, on a non-binding, advisory basis, the frequency with which future stockholder advisory votes on the compensation of Flywire Corporation's named executive officers will be conducted.